HariSekhon/Knowledge-Base/eks.md

 aws eks list-insights --cluster-name "$EKS_CLUSTER" --query 'insights[?category == `UPGRADE_READINESS`]'
 ```

-This gives a simple yes or no answer to if there are deprecated API objects in use.
+This gives a simple yes or no answer to if there are deprecated API objects in use:
-See the [Kubernetes Upgrades](kubernetes-upgrades.md) page for tools to give you more specific details:

 ```text
 [